How to manage storage space on your Mac

 Download the app here for free

 Then launch it and select Space Lens at the bottom of the sidebar.

 If you want to do this the manual way, here are 7 ways you can clear out more space in your Mac and manage storage more effectively.

 #1: Empty the Trash

 To start with, your Trash could be full of things that need deleting permanently.
-Go to the Trash icon in the bottom-right corner of the dock and click the option to Empty Trash.
+Go to the Trash icon in the bottom-right corner of the dock and click the Empty Trash option.